mohamed-tayeh/Minimal-Pomo-Timer/README.md

 # How to use

-- !timer help: shows this message
+- !timer help: shows the help message
 - !timer flow: set to flow mode
 - !timer pomo: set to pomo mode
 - !timer start: begins the timer with the defauly configuration